SciML/ReservoirComputing.jl/docs/src/tutorials/sciml_reservoir.md

 `AbstractSciMLProblem` (`ODEProblem`, `SDEProblem`, `DDEProblem`) and plugs it into the standard `collectstates` / `predict` pipeline.
-The implementation lives in the `RCODEReservoirExt` package extension, so the extension is loaded automatically once `OrdinaryDiffEq`, `SciMLBase`, and `DataInterpolations` are in scope.
+The implementation lives in the `RCODEReservoirExt` package extension, so the extension is loaded automatically once `SciMLBase` and `DataInterpolations` are in scope.
+The user picks a concrete solver package (e.g. `OrdinaryDiffEqTsit5`, `OrdinaryDiffEq`) separately — its solver types are what the reservoir's `args[1]` consumes.

 This page walks through the core type, how time is laid out internally, and a worked example that checks the continuous reservoir against a